Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 #### Hypothesis Conclusion

 The trend indicated in the line chart and the strength of the correlation between the import price of gas and the unit cost of energy, both support the hypothesis.
-From this analysis we can conclude that the rise in the price of importing gas, due to the Russian Ukrainian conflict (Fulwood, Sharpels, and Henderson, 2022), has contributed to the increase of energy prices in the UK in 2022.
+From this analysis we can conclude that the rise in the price of importing gas, due to the Russia – Ukraine conflict (Fulwood, Sharpels, and Henderson, 2022), has contributed to the increase of energy prices in the UK in 2022.

 ### Future Energy Policy

-The shock to the gas market caused by the Russian Ukrainian conflict, and the resulting energy crisis, has exposed the fragile nature of England's dependancy on gas.
-In light of this, policy makers have started to mobilise, looking for policy decisions which could help to alleviate the burden felt by the british public.
+The shock to the gas market caused by the Russia - Ukraine conflict, and the resulting energy crisis, has exposed the fragile nature of England's dependancy on gas.
+In light of this, policy makers have started to mobilise, looking for policy decisions which could help to alleviate the burden felt by the British public.

 In the following section UK energy policy will be covered.
-Data science methods will be employed to explore regional trends in energy consumption and energy affordability as well as the potential affects which changes in energy policy may have.
+Data science methods will be employed to explore regional trends in energy consumption and energy affordability as well as the potential effects which changes in energy policy may have.

 ### The UK Energy Market